-- Establishment and Purpose.
+- 1. Establishment and Purpose.
 The Nominating and Election Committee (NEC) shall oversee and supervise the nominating and election process for Directors of ISA and Nominating and Election Committee Members, subject to policies adopted by the Board of Directors.
-The Board and the NEC shall ensure that appropriate procedures are in place for the selection and presentation of qualified Director nominees to the voting membership and Council of Component Representatives, consistent with these Bylaws and Board policies. - 2.
+The Board and the NEC shall ensure that appropriate procedures are in place for the selection and presentation of qualified Director nominees to the voting membership consistent with these Bylaws and Board policies. - 2.
 Composition.
-The Nominating and Election Committee shall consist of: six (6) disinterested and qualified, voting NEC members in good standing elected by the membership at the time of the annual election of Directors; and, one (1) Board Director appointed by the Board of Directors, who shall serve as a non-voting member of the NEC.
-A voting NEC member shall serve a three (3) year term.
-Two (2) members of the NEC shall be elected each year, and the terms of the voting NEC members shall be staggered to ensure that one-third (1/3) of the voting NEC positions expire each year.
+The Nominating and Election Committee shall consist of: six (6) disinterested and qualified, voting ISA members in good standing, comprised of two (2) former board members appointed by a sitting ISA Board President in consultation with the executive committee and four (4) members in good standing elected by the membership at the time of the annual election of the ISA Board of Directors.
+The terms of the voting NEC members shall be staggered to ensure that one-third (1/3) of the voting NEC positions expire each year.
+NEC members shall serve a three (3) year term.
 The Board of Directors shall solicit and review the qualifications of potential NEC nominees, and shall develop a slate of candidates for NEC positions.
 The Board of Directors shall adopt policies establishing the qualifications of NEC members.
 No current member of the NEC shall be eligible for any open ISA Board Director or Officer position. - 3.
 Authority and Duties.
 Among other authorities and duties, the Nominating and Election Committee shall screen all candidates under the established Director qualification's policy criteria, and identify multiple, qualified nominees for each open Director position.
 The NEC shall not be permitted to nominate only one (1) candidate for an open Director position unless it was able to demonstrate to the Board that additional, qualified nominees are unavailable.
 These candidates shall constitute the NEC slate of nominees qualified and eligible for the open Director positions.